gagle/node-debuggy/README.md

 [![travis][travis-image]][travis-url]
 [![coveralls][coveralls-image]][coveralls-url]

-This utility is similar to the [debug][debug-module] module but without being a singleton; it creates an instance in the user's codebase, that is, it doesn't enable the debug mode of other third-party modules, which is undesirable.
-By default, the `DEBUG` environment variable is checked to print the messages or not and it can be any truthy value, e.g. `DEBUG=true`, but any environment variable name can be also configured.
+This utility is similar to the [debug][debug-module] module but without being a singleton, that is, it doesn't enable the debug mode of other third-party modules, which is undesirable.
+By default, the `DEBUG` environment variable is checked and it can contain any value, e.g. `DEBUG=true`.

 The default formatter prints the messages to the stdout but you're free to log them anywhere by configuring a custom formatter.
 It also allows subnamespaces similar to the [bole][bole-module] module.